 You’ll Want To Spend Winter Mornings In These Cozy Breakfast Nooks

-Perfect for spending Christmas morning gathered around the table in pyjamas or New Year’s brunch with family and friends, here are 20 eat-in kitchens with breakfast nooks to cozy up to during the colder months.
+Perfect for relaxing with a good book and a cup of tea, or eating a hearty brunch with the whole family, here are 30 eat-in kitchens with breakfast nooks to cozy up in during the colder months.

 A sunny yellow banquette is a welcome site in the morning, and brings an element of playfulness to the modern walnut cabinetry and a sleek white table in this functional, family-friendly breakfast nook.

 An olive green upholstered banquette gives this eclectic kitchen a gastro-pub vibe.
-The custom seating and long wooden table are ideal for hosting a big family breakfast over the holidays.
+The custom seating and long wooden table are ideal for hosting a big family breakfast.

 In this West Coast home, a built-in banquette offers ample space for family and friends to gather around.
 A contrasting statement wall, geometric light fixture and statement artwork add drama.

 Homeowner Andrea Armstrong selected the polypropylene chairs and leather-look vinyl banquette in the breakfast nook for their modern lines and resilience to spilled food.